 Bill James, a Lummi textile and basket weaver, environmental activist, and tribal historian, absorbed the artistic and cultural traditions of his tribe as a means to both revitalize Coast Salish weaving and halt the loss of the Lummi language.
 Born in 1944 in Bellingham, he grew up in poverty on the Lummi Reservation in Northwest Washington.
 He attended a nearby high school until his disagreements with teachers over a culturally insensitive curriculum led him to drop out.
 Federal Indian officials shipped him to a boarding school for the arts in New Mexico, where he grew curious about his own tribe's artistic practices.
 Returning to the Lummi Reservation in the early 1960s, he apprenticed with Native weavers and taught himself Coast Salish-style textile weaving on a loom, using wool spun by his mother, Fran James (1925-2013).
 He and his mother also undertook basketweaving.
 Their crafts became the focus of art-gallery exhibits and are in the collection of the Burke Museum.
 James taught weaving and language on the reservation, and created a dictionary of the Lummi language.
-In his 70s, he continues to weave and teach, along with helping his tribe fight environmental pollution on and near the reservation.
+In his 70s, until his death in 2020, he continued to weave and teach, along with helping his tribe fight environmental pollution on and near the reservation.

 In the Realm of the Ancient Ones

 William James (Lummi name T'silixw) was born October 20, 1944, in Bellingham, Whatcom County, to Norbert Wilford James Jr. (1924-1990) and Frances James, both members of the Lummi Nation.
 The Lummi Reservation sits just west of Bellingham on the shores of Bellingham and Lummi bays, and the new parents brought their son home to a house near the mouth of the Nooksack River, to a place called Stó:lo Village.